kaliber5/ember-fastboot-addon-tests/README.md

 [![Build Status](https://travis-ci.org/kaliber5/ember-fastboot-addon-tests.svg?branch=master)](https://travis-ci.org/kaliber5/ember-fastboot-addon-tests)
 [![Ember Observer Score](https://emberobserver.com/badges/ember-fastboot-addon-tests.svg)](https://emberobserver.com/addons/ember-fastboot-addon-tests)

-This is an `ember-cli` addon that makes testing your own addon for compatibility with [Fastboot](https://ember-fastboot.com/) easy and straightforward!
+This is an `ember-cli` addon that makes testing your own addon for compatibility with [FastBoot](https://ember-fastboot.com/) easy and straightforward!

-It works by using [ember-cli-addon-tests](https://github.com/tomdale/ember-cli-addon-tests) to create a (temporary) app that consumes your addon, builds it and spins up a local Fastboot server using [ember-cli-fastboot](https://github.com/ember-fastboot/ember-cli-fastboot), and then runs your [Mocha](https://mochajs.org/)-based end-to-end test to assert that your addon works as expected or at least does not break things up in a Fastboot environment.
+It works by using [ember-cli-addon-tests](https://github.com/tomdale/ember-cli-addon-tests) to create a (temporary) app that consumes your addon, builds it and spins up a local FastBoot server using [ember-cli-fastboot](https://github.com/ember-fastboot/ember-cli-fastboot), and then runs your [Mocha](https://mochajs.org/)-based end-to-end test to assert that your addon works as expected or at least does not break things up in a FastBoot environment.

 ## Installation

     ember install ember-fastboot-addon-tests

-Note that this addon needs at least node.js 4.x (mainly because of Fastboot itself).
+Note that this addon needs at least node.js 4.x (mainly because of FastBoot itself).

 After installing the addon you should find a new folder `fastboot-tests` which will hold your test files.
 The default blueprint will have installed some essential things there automatically, some "[fixtures](#fixtures)" for your temporary app and a first